khushi2762/Microsoft_Engage_22_Data_Analysis/README.md

 ## Installation:
 Download Power BI desktop on your computer.
-Downloading files provided above and open them with Power BI.
-This will open the files on the power BI desktop, to open them in the workspace directly click on the link: https://app.powerbi.com/groups/me/reports/12b79748-271d-437c-9dd3-2d9feb53a57c/ReportSection
+Download files provided above and open them with Power BI Desktop.
+In order to open the files in web follow the steps.
+1) Click on publish
+2) Select Workspace, then click on Got it
+It will open the Power BI files in web browser (using Power BI Workspace on web)

+To open directly to the web: link: https://app.powerbi.com/groups/me/reports/12b79748-271d-437c-9dd3-2d9feb53a57c/ReportSection

 ## Screenshots